cohenoa-lab/cohenoa-lab.github.io/_pages/about.md

 News
 ====
-* Jun 2023: Our grant proposal was accepted ("German-Israeli Cooperation in Cancer Research 2023") - we are hiring MSc and PhD students to join this project
+* Jun 2023: Our grant proposal was accepted ("German-Israeli Cooperation in Cancer Research 2023") - we are hiring MSc and PhD students to join this project (a collaboration with [Nataly Kravchenko-Balasha lab](https://natalykbalashalab.huji.ac.il/).
-* Feb 2023: Our [paper](https://opg.optica.org/ol/abstract.cfm?uri=ol-48-5-1116) was published in _Optics Letters_
+* Feb 2023: Our [paper](https://opg.optica.org/ol/abstract.cfm?uri=ol-48-5-1116) was published in _Optics Letters_.
-* Oct 2022: Our [paper](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-022-01121-y) was published in _Genome Medicine_
+* Oct 2022: Our [paper](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-022-01121-y) was published in _Genome Medicine_.
-* Sep 2022: Our [paper](https://www.nature.com/articles/s41598-022-20275-8) was published in _Scientific Reports_
+* Sep 2022: Our [paper](https://www.nature.com/articles/s41598-022-20275-8) was published in _Scientific Reports_.
-* Jun 2022: Noa gave a talk at the IADR conference
+* Jun 2022: Noa gave a talk at the IADR conference.
-* May 2022: Deema presented the poster “Computational Analysis of the Heterogeneity of Head and Neck Squamous Cell Carcinoma Using Theoretical and Statistical Methods” at the Hebrew University Faculty Day; this is a collaboration with the lab of Prof. Nataly Kravchenko-Balasha
+* May 2022: Deema presented the poster “Computational Analysis of the Heterogeneity of Head and Neck Squamous Cell Carcinoma Using Theoretical and Statistical Methods” at the Hebrew University Faculty Day; this is a collaboration with the lab of Prof. Nataly Kravchenko-Balasha.